adrianokerber/fullcycle-ddd-node-typescript/README.md

 > Tip: This Node.js project was created using `npm i typescript --save-dev` command and `npx tsc --init` for a typescript configured project

+Our Domain was modeled as two main concepts:
+1. Customer Aggregate: The class group responsible for the customer data creation and management;
+2. Order Aggregate: The class group responsible for the order creation;

+Entity
+    -> Customer > Address
+    -> Order > OrderItem[]

 ## Setup
 Install Node.js via [NVM](https://github.com/nvm-sh/nvm).